sydasif/python-book/docs/source/04_condition/01_expressions.md

 | False and False  | False  |
 ```

-For the `OR` operation, at least one of the two operators must evaluate to `True` for the final boolean expression to evaluate to `True`.
+For the `OR` operator, at least one of the two operators must evaluate to `True` for the final boolean expression to evaluate to `True`.

 ```py
 print((10 > 5) or (2 < 4))